 Favourite Australian chef From a humble background, Tetsuya Wakuda worked his way up in the kitchen to eventually owning his own restaurant(s) and is regarded as one of Australia’s most original, creative and successful culinary talents.
 His story motivates me to continue working hard to achieve my goals.

 The chef I’d love to work with Thomas Keller at The French Laundry.
 After working under Phil Wood (former culinary director of Pt.
 Leo Estate, who recently opened Ursula’s in Sydney), it was evident how much Keller had influenced Phil’s style of cooking and leadership – it’s something I aspire to learn from Thomas first hand.

-Favourite food book I received a copy of Le Repertoire de la Cuisine at the age of 13.
+Favourite food book I received a copy of Le Repertoire de la Cuisine [the ultimate bible of French cooking, written in 1914] at the age of 13.
 I was going to culinary school and had just started working as a kitchen porter.
 As much as food trends change and cooking techniques are forever evolving, I still often fall back on it.

 Most memorable dish As a 14-year-old boy, my parents took me to a Michelin two-starred restaurant called De Kromme Watergang near where we lived in the Netherlands.
 As a main course they served a pigeon cooked rare on the crown with beautifully crisped skin.
 That night after dinner I asked if I could speak to the chef, and if I could work for him.
 I worked there as a commis for three years.

 The future of restaurant food If there is one positive we can take from life during COVID-19, it would be that more people are supporting local producers and suppliers.
 Buying local and having that connection with fishermen, butchers, fruit farmers, is going to continue.
 The days of serving imported strawberries out of season is well and truly over.